tillson/git-hound/README.md

 Grab the 2FA seed by decoding the barcode that GitHub shows during the 2FA setup process.

 ## API Key Regexes
 GitHound utilizes a database of API key regexes maintained by the [Gitleaks](https://github.com/zricethezav/gitleaks) authors.
-Gitleaks is a production-grade tool for detecting secrets in known repositories and proactively protecting developers from committing secrets.

 ## Use cases